The how-to of Australian Building Information Modelling (BIM) and what can we learn from overseas

 International footsteps Global news on BIM

-Among the global BIM initiatives Singh refers to in his article are:
+Among the global BIM initiatives Singh refers to in her article are:

 - A 2014 McGraw Hill Construction Report on BIM, which reveals that 90 percent of project owners in Germany either often, or always demand BIM.